ugokwehenry/Assignment1/README.md

 # Assignment1
+The objective of the assignment it to learn, adopt, and hands-on practice Test Driven Development strategy

 # Assignment1 is a program that performs the follows:
 1. It authenticates the user request, to ensuring the request is coming from an authorized dealer